arrowheadapps/strapi-connector-firestore/README.md

+## ⚠️⚠️ Archived ⚠️⚠️

+As discussed below, Strapi V4 dropped support for pluggable database connectors.
+This project is no longer maintained and so has been archived.

 ## ⚠️⚠️ Warning: pre-release ⚠️⚠️

 This is package an early work in progress an is not suitable for production in it's current state.
 Feel free to use it an feedback any issues here: